-Our executive compensation program supports our short-term and long-term strategic and operational goals and values and is intended to attract, motivate, and retain talented individuals to serve as our executive officers.
-The Compensation Committee designs the various components of our executive compensation program to support our culture and efforts to remain a growth company with strong profitability.
+Our executive compensation program supports our long-term strategic and operational goals.
+It is intended to attract, motivate, and retain talented individuals to serve as our executive officers.
+The Compensation Committee designs the various components of our executive compensation program to be market competitive and support growth and profitability objectives while remaining aligned with our culture.